cpiccoli-polimi/ing-sw-2023-Piccoli-Pittelli-Siniscalchi-Paracchini/README.md

 - [x] **Multiple Matches**: The server can handle multiple matches simultaneously.

 ### How to run the game
-There is a .jar file called MyShelfie.jar: go to the same folder as the file with the terminal and then run the command
+There is a .jar file called softeng-gc17.jar: go to the same folder as the file with the terminal and then run the command
 ```
 java -jar softeng-gc17.jar
 ```